 Hi.
 I'm Sasha.

-I am a writer and business owner living in Portland, Oregon.
+I am a freelance writer and project manager living in Portland, Oregon.
 The winding path of my professional life is a direct expression of my growth and development as a person.
 Stringing my past, current and future projects together is easy if you're working with the fibers of my curiosity.

 My first full-time, salaried job ever was at Charles Schwab in San Francisco.
 They trained me in one of the most versatile and valuable professional skills I have ever learned: project management.
 I spent six years in financial services before I found my way into the world of cheese.